yaptide/yaptide/README.md

 poetry install
 ```

-This will install all the dependencies including test and docs ones.
+This will install all the dependencies including `test` and `docs` ones.
-If you want to test app, you do not need docs dependencies, you can skip them by using:
+If you want to test app, you do not need `docs` dependencies, you can skip them by using:

 ```bash
 poetry install --without docs
 ```

-If you want to install only required dependencies, you can use:
+If you want to install only main dependencies, you can use:

 ```bash
 poetry install --only main